CNB donates $10K for elder/vet subscriptions

 TAHLEQUAH – Cherokee Nation Businesses in November donated $10,000 to the Cherokee Phoenix’s Elder/Veteran Fund, which provides free subscriptions of its monthly newspaper to elders who are Cherokee Nation citizens.

 “The Elder/Veteran Fund was put into place to provide free subscriptions to our Cherokee elders and veterans,” Executive Editor Brandon Scott said.
-“Some of our elders and veterans are on a very limited budget, and other items have a priority over buying a newspaper subscription.
-The donations we receive have a real world impact on our elders and veterans, so every dollar donated to the Elder Fund is significant.”
+“Some of our elders and vets are on a very limited budget, and other items have a priority over buying a newspaper subscription.
+The donations we receive have a real world impact on our elders and vets, so every dollar donated to the Elder/Veteran Fund is significant.”

-Using the Elder/Veteran Fund, elders who are 65 and older as well as veterans can apply to receive a free one-year subscription by visiting, calling or writing the Cherokee Phoenix office and requesting a subscription.
+Using the Cherokee Phoenix fund, elders who are 65 and older as well as any Cherokee veteran can apply to receive a free one-year subscription by visiting, calling or writing the Cherokee Phoenix office and requesting a subscription.

 No income guidelines have been specified for the Cherokee Phoenix Elder/Veteran Fund, and free subscriptions will be given as long as funds last.

 Tax-deductible donations for the fund can also be sent to the Cherokee Phoenix by check or money order specifying the donation for the Cherokee Phoenix Elder/Veteran Fund.
 Cash is also accepted at the Cherokee Phoenix offices and local events where Cherokee Phoenix staff members are accepting Elder/Veteran Fund donations.